-Among tens of thousands of tests, AVILOO has registered one to two battery defects per 100 tests.
+Among tens of thousands of tests, AVILOO has registered 1 to 2 battery defects per 100 tests.
 Battery defects can occur in various forms and can significantly impair the performance and safety of an electric vehicle.

-aviloo.com
+connect to detect aviloo.com